 Laugh With Your Readers

-Humor can feel intimidating.
+Nonprofit marketing humor can feel intimidating.
 Most of the time, it seems to happen by accident.
 But you could, in fact, hire someone for that.
 Does anyone on your team have a knack for humor who might be interested in leading the team in this initiative?
 Consider letting someone take the humor reins for your team to ensure it’s a strategy that sticks.

 Humor is a powerful tool for creating affinity and zealots.
 Start testing it and implementing it into your marketing materials to connect with your community in an authentic, genuine, and human way.